 Of the countries in Europe that speak English quite often over half the population are either fluent or able to hold a conversation, for example in a study by EF almost 67% of the population in Finland speak English meaning you are extremely likely to come across someone who can help you should your knowledge of Finnish be found wanting while out and about!

-More and more people are learning to speak multiple languages, the EU itself is promoting a scheme known as the ´Barcelona Objective´ whereby citizens are able to communicate in 2 languages other than their mother tongue.
+More and more people are learning to speak multiple languages, the EU itself is promoting a scheme known as the ´Barcelona Objective´ whereby citizens can communicate in 2 languages other than their mother tongue.

 Being on a job board collates thousands of available jobs in your desired location and saves so much time from alternative ways of searching such as google searching ´find jobs abroad´ or ´English speaking jobs in Spain´ yes it will show results but the job board cuts the search time because they´ve already done that for you and then it’s up to you to simply pick your favourite!